How WIS digitised a diverse financial offering to support a rapidly growing client base

 - Automatically sending emails to clients to request files or remind them about things

 - Automatically pulling in dates and client details from Companies House into the client's record

 By automating all of these things you not only save hours of time, you also put your practice on autopilot.

 That means easily being able to see what's on your team members' plates, or having visibility over what emails other people have sent to clients, or easily being able to delegate and reassign tasks to other people.

-In Excel, collaboration is very limited.
+In spreadsheets, collaboration is very limited.
 Which often means that you and your team can end up working in silos, instead of working as a cohesive unit.